Andrew-Root/Automated-Debian-Updater/README.md

 # Automate Debian Updater

-**Automate Debian Updater** is a terminal-based tool for easily updating Debian systems with a colorful **Airgeddon-inspired** interface.
+**Automate Debian Updater** is a terminal-based tool for easily updating Debian systems with a colorful interface.
 It provides an interactive menu to perform common system maintenance tasks such as updating packages, upgrading the system, and cleaning obsolete files.

 ## 🎨 Features